-Peeking out from behind a courtyard decorated with colourful French cafe-style tables and chairs, bright red umbrellas and a frangipani tree, Hoi An’s Hoang Trinh Hotel is an excellent, quiet, under-$20 place to stay surrounded by some of the town's most beautiful architecture.
+Peeking out from behind a courtyard of tables and chairs, Hoang Trinh Hotel is an excellent pick for a budget traveller looking for a quiet, convenient location close to some of the town's most beautiful architecture.

 Check rates at Hoang Trinh Hotel on Agoda.com

 Check rates at Hoang Trinh Hotel on Booking.com.

 Though the room interiors are dated, they do make an effort with service and some amazing towel art.

 The days of their US$10-20 rooms are long gone.
 Hoang Trinh's room rate is a stretch for backpackers but the front-facing rooms and the second-floor breakfast balcony look straight over a magnificent Confucius temple on busy Tran Hung Dao.
 However, being set back on quiet Le Quy Don lane, you are away from the bustle.
 Slip down a little alley opposite and you'll come out in the quieter, artsy side of the Japanese Bridge.